 While Willful is a good fit for the majority of Canadians, there are a number of situations that can add complexity to your will and require legal advice from a lawyer.
 These are the most common complexities that we see:

 While our documents were created by our legal advisors in each of our active provinces, Willful is not a law firm and we cannot give you any legal advice.
-If you have legal questions or need advice specific to your situation, we recommend seeking assistance from a local estate lawyer.
+If you have legal questions or need advice specific to your situation, seek assistance from a local estate lawyer.

 Willful treats separation as legally-married, meaning that you are not able to disinherit your previous spouse.
-If you are separated you should seek advice from a lawyer to create a separation agreement and ensure that your property is passed on exactly how you intend.
+If you are separated, seek advice from a lawyer to create a separation agreement and ensure that your property is passed on exactly how you intend.

 A Henson Trust is often used by those who want to protect assets for a beneficiary living with a disability.
 Willful does not offer the ability to create any trust (your Executor/Estate Trustee will set that up as part of their duties after the testator has passed) including a Henson Trust since there are many factors unique to a person’s situation that need to be considered.
 It’s best to seek legal advice from a lawyer with experience in creating Henson Trusts.